Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Methods for Non-Closed-Set Video Unsupervised Domain Adaptation

 Besides the aforementioned segmentation tasks, an Unsupervised Curriculum Domain Adaptation (UCDA)~\cite{chen2021unsupervised} is proposed for the task of cross-modal video quality assessment (VQA) with VUDA which aims to output the quality score of the target videos given a set of source videos.
 UCDA deals with the task of cross-domain VQA through a two-stage adversarial adaptation with an uncertainty-based ranking function to sort the samples from the target domain into a different subdomain.
 Cross-domain video sign language recognition~\cite{li2020transferring} is another novel task investigated by VUDA research that aims to recognize isolated sign words from the sign words available in web news.
 Li~et. al~\cite{li2020transferring} propose a coarse domain alignment approach for this task by jointly training a classifier on news signs and isolated signs to reduce the domain gap.
 In addition, they develop a prototypical memory to learn a domain-invariant descriptor for each isolated sign.
+Besides, the video object tracking task~\cite{yao2020video} has also been evaluated across different domains, specifically in the VTTA scenario.
+Azimi et. al.~\cite{azimi2022self} evaluates how self-supervised methods leveraging correspondence matching based on the colorizing of frames~\cite{jabri2020space,lai2020mast} behave in the VTTA scenario by combining the self-supervised objectives with image-based TTA methods such as TENT~\cite{wang2020tent} and TTT~\cite{sun2020ttt}.